Barstok/multi-threaded_game/README.md

 Game created as a project for Operating Systems 2 subject.
 The goal was to learn IPC mechanisms and threads.

 The IPC mechanism used in the game are named pipes (FIFO).
-Thread synchronisation is done by mutexes.
+Thread synchronization is done by mutexes.

 ---